Effective Strategies For Selling A Water-damaged House In Edmonton’s Real Estate Market

 Essential Repairs Before Listing a Damaged Home

 One of the most important steps is preventing further water intrusion.
 That might mean sealing basement walls, fixing a leaking roof, or upgrading gutters and drainage systems.
-Mold remediation is also a must—both for health concerns and buyer confidence.
+Mold remediation is also necessary for health concerns and buyer confidence.
 Even small touches like replacing warped floors or patching drywall can go a long way in changing how a buyer perceives the space.

 Strategies for Selling a House with Water Damage